 If you think you need to see a specialist or other provider, you should first contact your PCP.
 He/she will work with you to determine if you need to see a specialist, provide you with a referral (if necessary), and help to coordinate your care.

-Members may self-refer for the following services in network: OB/GYN, behavioral health, and chiropractic.
-Applicable cost sharing will apply
+Members may self-refer for the following services in network: OB/GYN, behavioral health, chiropractic, and routine eye care.
+Applicable cost sharing will apply.